black-hole-group/gpumonty/README.md

 | `Thetae_max` | **Temperature Ceiling**: A numerical cap for the dimensionless electron temperature ($\Theta_e = k_B T_e / m_e c^2$). |
 | `scattering` | **Scattering boolean**: Enable or disable scattering processes in the simulation.|

-## ANALYSIS
+## Data Analysis

 To facilitate data post-processing and visualization, [an example Jupyter Notebook is provided in the repository at `python/example.ipynb`](./python/example.ipynb).
 It contains a tutorial of how to process output files, extract spectra and generating plots.

 When analyzing the raw results in Python, please note the relationship between luminosity and the observer's viewing angle: The luminosity array `nuLnu` is multi-dimensional; each index in the array corresponds directly to one of the `theta_bins` defined in your simulation.

-## GRMHD DUMP FILE FOR TESTING
+## GRMHD dump file for testing

-To reproduce the tests using the same GRMHD data used in our paper, download this [dump file] (https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/XZECPF).
-This can be done with the command:
+To reproduce the tests using the same GRMHD data used in our paper, download this [dump file](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/XZECPF) from [Prather et al. (2023)](https://iopscience.iop.org/article/10.3847/1538-4357/acc586).
+This can be done through terminal

     curl -L -o './data/dump_SANE.h5' 'https://dataverse.harvard.edu/api/access/datafile/12137142'

-This dump file corresponds to a snapshot from a SANE RIAF simulation around a black hole with $a_*=0.94$.
+or manual downloading on the website.
+This dump file corresponds to a snapshot from a SANE RIAF simulation around a black hole with $a_*=0.9375$.
 After downloading the dump file, place it in `data/` directory (the command above already does this for you) and run

     ./gpumonty -par template.par

 ## LICENSE

-`gpumonty` is free software: you can redistribute it and/or modify it under the terms of the **GNU General Public License** as published by the Free Software Foundation, either **version 2** of the License, or (at your option) any later version.
+`GPUmonty` is free software: you can redistribute it and/or modify it under the terms of the **GNU General Public License** as published by the Free Software Foundation, either **version 2** of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the `LICENSE` file or the [GNU General Public License](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) for more details.